Christian Democratic and Flemish: History

 In 2004, Flemish elections were held and the CD&V once more became the largest political party by representation in the Flemish Parliament.
 Yves Leterme became Flemish minister-president.
 After successful local elections in 2006, the party became the largest party in the Belgian Chamber of Representatives after the federal elections of 2007.
 The CD&V led the subsequent coalition talks, which repeatedly stalled (see 2007–2008 Belgian government formation).
 On the 20 March 2008, a new federal government was finally assembled, led by Yves Leterme.
 Kris Peeters subsequently became the next minister-president of Flanders.
 From 30 December 2008 till 25 November 2009, Herman Van Rompuy led his first cabinet before becoming the first permanent president of the European Council.
 Afterwards, Yves Leterme led his second government.

 In June 2009, Flemish elections were held and the CD&V remained the largest party of Flanders.
 Kris Peeters stayed as Flemish minister-president.
 The party also remained the largest Flemish party in the European Parliament after the 2009 European elections.

 In 2010, the Open Flemish Liberals and Democrats (Open VLD) decided to step out of the federal coalition, consequently ending the government.
 The federal elections of 2010 resulted in a major loss of historic proportions for CD&V, largely due to votes lost to the Flemish-nationalist New Flemish Alliance.
 In the campaign, former prime minister Yves Leterme took a subtle step aside as frontrunner of the party.
-The president of the party, Marianne Thyssen, had pre-electorally stated that she was a candidate to become Prime Minister.
+The president of the party, Marianne Thyssen, had pre-electorally stated that she was a candidate to become prime minister.

 On 6 December 2011, the Di Rupo Government was formed, with the CD&V as the largest Flemish party.

 During the local elections in 2012, CD&V managed to remain the largest Flemish party on the local level.
 It remained in the coalition of all five Flemish provinces and in three quarters of the municipalities.
 Almost half of these municipalities were subsequently led by CD&V mayors.

 Ideology

-CD&V follows the principle of Christian democracy and describes itself as a broad movement that bases its ideology on "solidarity and justice."
-It describes its core philosophy as ensuring socio-economic policies made by government create a good quality of life for Flemish citizens through investing in cultural education and maintaining the family unit.
-CD&V also supports stricter penalties for sexual crimes and opposes legalization of hard drugs.
-The party also supports reform of the Belgian state by giving visibility to Flemish voters and creating a unified police zone in Brussels.
+CD&V is a Flemish party that follows the principle of Christian democracy.
+Its core values include the importance of the family, promoting a respectful and warm society, and recognizing the intrinsic value of each individual.
+The party places a strong emphasis on well-being and health care, as well as the pursuit of an equitable income for all citizens.
+However, on the ethical front, CD&V holds conservative positions, particularly on issues such as abortion and euthanasia, where the party is reluctant to fast-track relaxations.
+Combining these conservative ethics with progressive socioeconomic policies, CD&V is often considered a "centre party".
+In its administrative activities, CD&V nurtures close ties with civil society, including trade unions, professional federations and various associations.
+In doing so, the party strives to represent the voice of rural areas and the agricultural sector.